-SAN ANTONIO – Weeks after Sheriff Javier Salazar pledged to be more transparent following a deputy’s fatal shooting of Damien Daniels, the sheriff’s office confirmed Wednesday it is seeking to withhold body camera footage of the combat veteran’s death.
+SAN ANTONIO – Weeks after Sheriff Javier Salazar pledged to be more transparent following a deputy’s fatal shooting of Damian Daniels, the sheriff’s office confirmed Wednesday it is seeking to withhold body camera footage of the combat veteran’s death.

 In the aftermath of Daniels' death at the hands of a Bexar County sheriff’s deputy, Salazar said he planned to release “at least some video” of the incident.
 Salazar explained his reasoning — saying he is a “big proponent of transparency” — in a press conference on Aug.
 28, two days after he released still photos showing snippets of the struggle between Daniels and three deputies.

 I [released the photos] because I wanted to be more transparent.
 And the fact is, I’m leaning toward releasing some video later.
 I understand it may never be appropriate for me to release it all.
 Certainly, it’s a graphic video and I know that Mr. Daniels has a family out there.
 I don’t want — there’s some pretty graphic stuff on this on this video, I’ll leave it at that.
 I don’t want to hurt the case, I definitely don’t want to traumatize this family anymore than they’ve already been traumatized.
 But I also believe I’m a big proponent of — and y’all know that as a public information officer for several years, and now as the sheriff — I’m also a big proponent of transparency.
 I’m also a big proponent of public information.
 And so the public does have a right to know certain things about this case, but it’s a delicate balance, and so we’re trying to to balance all of that.
 So yeah, I do intend to try to release some video when it when it becomes appropriate without me aggravating the situation or hurting the case.Sheriff Javier Salazar on Aug.
 28

 Editor’s note: The press conference below starts 7 minutes and 42 seconds into the video.